Scott Lee Kimball: Cooperation with FBI

-In March 2003, shortly after Jennifer Marcum, the first of four people Kimball later admitted killing, disappeared, he pled guilty in a Colorado federal court to the Alaska fraud charges.
+In March 2003, shortly after Jennifer Marcum, the first of four people Kimball later admitted killing, disappeared, he pleaded guilty in a Colorado federal court to the Alaska fraud charges.
 The prosecution and defense agreed that the records would be sealed to protect Kimball's work as an informant, an agreement signed off on by John Suthers, U.S. Attorney for Colorado.
 The following day, the FBI flew him to Seattle for a monitored conversation with the man he had identified to Schlaff as Wales's killer.

-But the conversation yielded no useful information on the case, as Kimball did not say what the FBI had wanted him to, and it seemed as if the man barely knew him.
+However, the conversation yielded no useful information, as Kimball did not say what the FBI had wanted him to do, and it seemed as if the man barely knew him.
 Afterwards, Kimball failed a lie detector test in which he was asked if the man had confessed the Wales killing to him.
 Federal prosecutors later told Schlaff they were putting the Ennis case on hold.

-One Seattle agent sent Schlaff an email about Kimball's poor performance and cast doubt on his credibility.
-Schlaff angrily told the agent he should have shared his concerns in a phone call rather than an email, since anything written about Kimball by the FBI could be turned over to a criminal defense lawyer as part of discovery and such an email by another FBI agent might undermine Kimball as a witness should it be introduced during a trial.
-He vouched for Kimball, and remained confident enough in him that he did not bring up the email or the lie detector test at their next meeting.

-When Schlaff drove Kimball to the airport the following month for a flight to Alaska to consult with prosecutors on the Flowers case, he noticed Kimball seemed less relaxed than usual, as if he were worried that Schlaff knew something he was not telling Kimball about.
-When Schlaff checked his online file at the FBI office afterwards, he saw a new warrant from Spokane that did not specify a charge.
+When Schlaff drove Kimball to the airport the following month for a flight to Alaska to consult with prosecutors on the Flowers case, he noticed Kimball seemed less relaxed than usual.

+When Schlaff later checked Kimball's online file at the FBI office, he saw a new warrant from Spokane that did not specify a charge.
 Angry at not just Kimball but the prosecutors in the Ennis case and the Seattle agents who had doubted Kimball's reliability, Schlaff decided to end Kimball's service as an informant.